Taipo/pareto_security/README.md

 = Where can I get more information? =

-Using the Tor Browser, visit http://hokioisec7agisc4.onion/?p=25 for more information, including support requests
+Visit https://hokioisecurity.com/?p=17 or using the Tor Browser, visit http://hokioisec7agisc4.onion/?p=17 for more information, including support requests

 = How can I contribute to the cause =